bitfireAT/webdav-push/content.md

   When however the server and clients are not in control of the same entity, like when the server is a WebDAV-Push server and the client is a mobile app that is not related to the server vendor, client and server can't have the same private key to authenticate against the push service.
 In that case, the client vendor may need to operate a rewrite proxy that receives each push message delivery request from a server, sign it with the same private key as the client and forwards it to the push service.

-{{UnifiedPush}}
-: Implementation of Web Push that is not bound to browsers or infrastructure of browser vendors.
-Can be used by desktop and mobile applications and with various custom (also self-hosted) push services.

 (W3C) Push API
 : API for Web applications to use push notifications over Web Push